anuj-nair/LLM_RAG/README.md

 ## Run LLM_RAG.ipynb
 1. It will load necessary python libraries
-2. Load the Llama 3 8B Instruct LLM
+2. Load the Llama 2 7B LLM
-3. Load the All MPNET Base V2 embedding model
+3. Load the All MiniLM L6 V2 embedding model
 4. Load custom documents
 5. Convert custom documents to vectors using embedding model and store it to Chroma vector database.
 6. LLM generates output to the question by retrieving relevant information from vector database.